AmanPurohit2002/typing-game/README.md

 Thank you for using the Typing Game!

 ## Features
-1--Displays random words on the screen
+Displays random words on the screen
-2--Records user typing speed and accuracy
+Records user typing speed and accuracy
-3--Provides feedback on the user's performance 4--Customizable settings to suit your typing needs
+Provides feedback on the user's performance Customizable settings to suit your typing needs

 ## Development Setup
 To run the Typing Game locally, follow these steps: